PDAL/PDAL/doc/stages/readers.pcd.rst

 readers.pcd
 ******************************************************************************

+.. admonition:: This reader is built as an optional plug-in.

 The **PCD Reader** supports reading from `Point Cloud Data (PCD)`_ formatted files, which are used by the `Point Cloud Library (PCL)`_.